mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 * like  - like
 * in    - will be used automatically when an array is passed in as an argument

-TODO: no more find_by_sql, but im sure there is another way to just execute SQL.
+TODO: execute sql via the adaptor.

 ##### Aggregates

 DataMapper by default does not provide aggregator methods, but dm-aggregates in dm-more does.
-After adding `dependency "dm-aggregates"` to your merb init.rb file, your resource model will have aggregator methods including #count, #min, #max, #avg, and #sum.
+After adding `dependency "dm-aggregates"` to your merb `init.rb` file, your resource model will have aggregator methods including `count`, `min`, `max`, `avg`, and `sum`.
 You can pass conditions to any of these aggregator methods the same as Resource.first or Resource.all

     Post.count :title.like => "%hello world%"